emfcamp/Mk2-Firmware/README.md

 #### Firmware on the TiLDA v2 Badge
 * To use this code you need Arduino IDE version 1.5.7 or later which can be downloaded [here](http://arduino.cc/en/Main/Software#toc3).
-* The easiest way to work with this repo is to set it as the sketchbook folder in the IDE's File->Prefrences menu (restart the IDE after changing this setting).
+* The easiest way to work with this repo is to set it as the sketchbook folder in the IDE's File->Preferences menu (restart the IDE after changing this setting).
 * This way you will not have any conflicts with your existing sketchbook and library folders.
 * N.B.
-Arduino 1.5.7 stores its preferences in a seperate location to that of the Arduino 1.0.x IDE).
+Arduino 1.5.7 stores its preferences in a separate location to that of the Arduino 1.0.x IDE).

 * The TiLDA code base if split in 3 distinct sections: